kholia/DDX/Manual-for-DDX.md

 # Power-on sequence

-- First connect the Micro-USB cable from DDX to the PC or phone
+- First, connect the Micro-USB cable from DDX to the PC or phone

-- Turn on the DC power supply (using the onboard switch)
+- Next, turn on the DC power supply (using the onboard switch)

 # Usage (with WSJT-X)